juandiegovelsol/wizy-test/README.md

 ### Mid/High Fidelity Prototype

 You can view the initial mid/high fidelity prototype of the application on Figma by following this [link](https://www.figma.com/file/Sq5mfRTrRZN0EDLVYnkXP7/Wizybot?type=design&node-id=0%3A1&mode=dev).

+### Deployed Website

+The application is deployed and hosted on Netlify.
+You can access the live version of Wizytest by visiting [Wizytest Live](https://wizy-test.netlify.app/).

 ### Running the Code